REVIEW: If You Like Living With The Land, You’ll LOVE This Behind The Scenes Tour

 I accompanied Erin on a recent tour to see what it was about.
 Once the tour started, everyone was provided with an earpiece and a wireless transmitter with volume control.
 This is because the tour guide may be quite a ways ahead of or behind you during the tour (depending on the size of the tour group).
 There is also equipment that is quite loud in some areas backstage, so this equipment allows you to adjust your volume to your comfort level.
 As a side note, if a storm brews while you’re in the greenhouses (which happened while we were there), the rain and thunder can be pretty loud inside the greenhouses.
 Once everyone can hear the Cast Member through their earpiece, the tour begins.

-Without giving away too much detail, Behind the Seeds has a heavy emphasis on continuing the story you’ve heard while riding Living with the Land.
+Behind the Seeds has a heavy emphasis on continuing the story you’ve heard while riding Living with the Land.
 We started with a discussion about natural biological controls as well as the use of chemicals, which Disney attempts to minimize.
 You are then taken behind some of the very plants that you see while riding the boat attraction to learn even more about the challenges the crops face, and the techniques Disney has helped develop to overcome these challenges.
 At times, you will see the Living with the Land boats float by on the other side.

 Some of the crops you’ll see in the greenhouses include coffee, cucumbers, bananas, potatoes, tomatoes, cassabanana, and much more.
 For those who would like to try, there is a point in which cucumber slices are offered to the group.
 Spoiler alert: they taste much better than what you can buy from the grocery store.